East Kalimantan: 19th to 20th centuries

 The map of East Kalimantan before 2012, featuring 14 regencies and cities.
 This map since then still oversees occasional usage, even though it has become outdated for more than a decade.

-In accordance with treaties, on January 1, 1817, Sultan Sulaiman of Banjar handed East Kalimantan, Central Kalimantan, part of West and South Kalimantan (including Banjarmasin) over to the Dutch East Indies.
-On May 4, 1826, Sultan Adam al-wathiq Billah of Banjar reaffirmed the handover of these territories to the Dutch East Indies colonial administration.
+In accordance with treaties, on 1 January 1817, Sultan Sulaiman of Banjar handed East Kalimantan, Central Kalimantan, part of West and South Kalimantan (including Banjarmasin) over to the Dutch East Indies.
+On 4 May 1826, Sultan Adam al-wathiq Billah of Banjar reaffirmed the handover of these territories to the Dutch East Indies colonial administration.
 In 1846, the Dutch began to put a Resident Assistant in East Borneo at Samarinda (now the province of East Kalimantan and the eastern part of South Kalimantan) named H. Von Dewall.
 Like all other Indonesian provinces, East Kalimantan was then part of the Dutch East Indies.

 East Kalimantan with its then administrative area was established based on the Law No. 25 of 1956, originally only consisted of three regency-level special regions: Berau, Bulongan, and Kutai; and the first governor was APT Pranoto.
 Three years later in 1959, it oversaw the annexation of Pasir Regency from South Kalimantan into the province, removal of special statuses of other regencies, and creation of Balikpapan and Samarinda as separate municipal cities.
 Since late 1990s, the number of regencies and cities in East Kalimantan had steadily increased into 14 (with the last creation prior the creation of North Kalimantan, was being Tana Tidung Regency in 2007).

-Splitting off of North Kalimantan province
+Splitting off North Kalimantan province

-North Kalimantan was formally inaugurated as the 34th province of Indonesia on April 15, 2013.
+North Kalimantan was formally inaugurated as the 34th province of Indonesia on 15 April 2013.
 The new province was previously part of East Kalimantan Province.